EricScherer2006/gym-tracker/README.md

 - LocalStorage
 - Tailwind

+## 📱 Responsiveness

+This app is responsive for screens **250 pixels wide and above**.

+- Input fields, buttons, and text dynamically resize and reposition to maintain usability on various device sizes.
+- Wrapping of elements is enabled where necessary to avoid overflow while keeping the UI clean and accessible.
+- Important action buttons adapt by showing icons only in tighter layouts to save space and prevent awkward line breaks.
+- Custom Tailwind CSS breakpoints provide precise control over layout adjustments, especially between **1536px and 1773px**.

 ## 📋 License

 This project is licensed under the **Apache 2.0 License** — see `LICENSE` for details.